chandler767/Space-Race/README.md

 The design of online games can range from simple text-based environments to incredibly complex virtual worlds.
 A few other examples of popular online multiplayer games types include first-person shooters (FPS), real-time strategy games (RTS), and multiplayer online battle arena games (MOBA).

 This project is intended to show how PubNub can be used to create a real-time multiplayer game.
 [PubNub is perfect for powering multiplayer games](https://pubnub.com/multiplayer-gaming/?devrel_gh=Space-Race) because it makes it easier to build a fast and scalable multiplayer game.
 In this game PubNub is used to manage the players in the game lobby and to transmit game data.
 The game is built in Go using the [PubNub Go SDK](https://www.pubnub.com/docs/go/pubnub-go-sdk?devrel_gh=Space-Race) and is cross platform.
-You can learn more about how this game was built from the blog post (coming soon).
+You can learn more about how this game was built from the [blog post](https://www.pubnub.com/blog/multiplayer-game-in-go-lang-with-pubnub/?devrel_gh=Space-Race).

 [<img alt="PubNub usage in Space Race" align="center" src="https://i.imgur.com/ODdp1kY.png" height="150">](https://pubnub.com/multiplayer-gaming/?devrel_gh=Space-Race)